cs573-22s/a2-DataVis-5ways/README.md

 I used the Scatter template and manually updated which columns of the dataset to use for X, Y, size, and color.
 I then was able to just go into the settings for the background, the axis, or the points and manually change them so they fit the original visualization as much as possible.
 However, I wasn't able to change the location of the Manufacturer legend (it could either be above or below the graph, not to the side) nor could I add a secondary legend for the Weight.
 I was also unable to add minor gridlines between the major ones.
 However, Flourish is by nature interactive, and information can be see when hovering over a point.

-Fkourish also didn't allow me to download the HTML version of the visualization, so I only have an image to show for it, but the live visualization can be found here: https://public.flourish.studio/visualisation/8646932/
+Flourish also didn't allow me to download the HTML version of the visualization, so I only have an image to show for it, but the live visualization can be found here: https://public.flourish.studio/visualisation/8646932/

 ![Flourish replica](img/flourish.png)